Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey: Solutions provided for alleviating catastrophic forgetting and distribution shift in Non-Centralized Continual Learning

-where $\hat{w}_i^j$ is the locally re-aggregated weight excluding the bias from client $i$, $\bar{N}_i^j$ is the total number of samples in $\hat{w}_i^j$, and $U_i^j$ is the total client number involved in the aggregation.
+Similarly, in \cite{le2021federated}, a strategy based on broad learning is developed as a local-independent training solution, where the local training can be performed independently without relying on the global model's knowledge.
+The core innovation is introducing a weighted processing strategy that effectively mitigates catastrophic forgetting.
+This strategy computes a weighted average of the global model weight and the client's local model weight upon receipt from the cloud server.
 This approach ensures that the updated global model retains previously learned knowledge while adapting to new data.
-Furthermore, the broad learning technique introduced in FCL-BL can effectively support incremental learning by updating the parameters when new data is introduced without retraining the deep architecture.
-When new data $\hat{X}$ arrives, it enables the model to be incrementally updated without full retraining.
+Furthermore, the broad learning technique can effectively support incremental learning by updating the parameters when new data is introduced without retraining the deep architecture.
+When new data arrives, it enables the model to be incrementally updated without full retraining.
 The updated feature and enhancement nodes are calculated using the same random weights and biases from the initial setup.
 Moreover, the broad and flat structure of broad learning networks, with feature and enhancement nodes, enables them to effectively capture the information from new data without relying on deep architectures.
 This further contributes to the efficiency of the learning process.
-Empirical evaluations conducted on MNIST and other datasets demonstrate that FCL-BL not only achieves superior prediction accuracy compared to existing FL schemes but also effectively handles imbalanced and non-IID datasets, outperforming other incremental learning schemes.
+Empirical evaluations conducted on MNIST and other datasets demonstrate that it not only achieves superior prediction accuracy compared to existing FL schemes but also effectively handles imbalanced and non-IID datasets, outperforming other incremental learning schemes.